tellmerahul/open-resume/README.md

 ## 🔍 Resume Parser

-OpenResume’s second component is the resume parser.
+OpenResume's second component is the resume parser.
 For those who have an existing resume, the resume parser can help test and confirm its ATS readability.

 ![Resume Parser Demo](https://i.ibb.co/JvSVwNk/resume-parser-demo-optimize.gif)